artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 - Lots of apps don't bother with all the hard stuff though.
 - For me, any app whose main job is to take an API and turn it into data should probably be a react native app.
 - Apple gives a lot of polish on it's dev tools, but at the price of a closed system.

+Now that I am reasonably proficient with the trade-offs, if I would use React Native

+- An app whose sole purpose is to consume an external resource: e.g. an API.
+- An app that doesn't easily fit into a single storyboard.
+- Any app where Android is a hard requirement, because we don't have an android team, we can get it 70% of the way before we have to have someone with deep skills on the team.

+I wouldn't use React Native if I were writing:

+- A non-traditional app: e.g. a watchOS/iMessage/macOS app.

+These are not platforms that are well tested, and kept up to date by the ever-changing node world.
+You can do it, but you will definitely have to get your hands dirty in the React Native source-code for the platform..

+- An encrypted chat client
+- Apps for a bank
+- Apps that interact with life-critical systems like health

+Not because you are shipping the source code for your app inside the app, that's never stopped websites handling the above.
+The bridging between runtimes is leaky, and is a great place vector for attacking your application.

-- Working in RN gives you the chance to have more of your app easier to build, simpler to reason with
+- Working in RN gives you the chance to have more of your app easier to de-silo your mobile engineering teams, making it simpler to write code across all teams because you have  with

 Brownfield